ypk/ontrack-techtest/README.md

 ## Serve Instructions

-You can serve the web app without building using webpack's dev server using the command
+You can serve the web app without building using `create-react-app`'s dev server using the command

 |  yarn        |   npm           |
 | ------------- |:-------------:|